spamegg1/abstract-thinking/README.md

   - until the smallest parts are self-evident,
   - and keep track of the connections.
 - The whole *equals* the sum of the parts.
-- This works with wishful thinking.
+- This works with wishful thinking (see Problem Solving below).
 - Similarities to axiomatic thinking.

 ## Recursive thinking